-Biodesix, Inc. (the "Company", "Biodesix", "we", "Company," "Biodesix," "we," "us" and "our"), formerly Elston Technologies, Inc., was incorporated in Delaware in 2005.
+Biodesix, Inc. (the "Company," "Biodesix," "we," "us" and "our"), formerly Elston Technologies, Inc., was incorporated in Delaware in 2005.
 The Company's headquarters are in Colorado and the Company performs its blood-based diagnostic tests in its laboratory facilities which are located in Louisville, Colorado and De Soto, Kansas.
 The Company conducts all of its operations within a single legal entity.
 Biodesix is a leading diagnostic solutions company with a focus in lung disease.
-The Company develops diagnostic tests addressing using a multi-omic approach to harness the strengths of different technologies that are best suited to address important clinical questions by combining multi-omics through the use of artificial intelligence enabled informatics.
-We derive our revenue from two sources: (i) providing diagnostic testing services associated with blood-based lung tests (Diagnostic Tests) and (ii) providing biopharmaceutical companies with services that include diagnostic research, clinical research, development and testing services generally provided outside the clinical setting and governed by individual contracts with third parties as well as development and commercialization of companion diagnostics.
+The Company develops diagnostic tests using a multi-omic approach to harness the strengths of different technologies that are best suited to address important clinical questions.
+We derive our revenue from two sources: (i) providing diagnostic testing services associated with five blood-based lung tests (Diagnostic Tests) and (ii) providing biopharmaceutical companies with services that include diagnostic research, clinical research, development and testing services generally provided outside the clinical setting and governed by individual contracts with third parties as well as development and commercialization of companion diagnostics.
 We also recognize revenue from other services, including amounts derived from licensing our technologies (Biopharmaceutical Services and other).
-Biodesix offers five Medicare-covered tests for patients with lung diseases which includes our blood-based Nodify Lung® Nodule Risk Assessment, testing, consisting of the Nodify XL2® and the Nodify CDT® tests.
+Biodesix offers five Medicare-covered tests for patients with lung diseases which includes our blood-based Nodify Lung® Nodule Risk Assessment, consisting of the Nodify XL2® and the Nodify CDT® tests.
 These tests evaluate the risk of malignancy in pulmonary nodules, enabling physicians to better triage patients to the most appropriate course of action.
-Additionally, our blood-based IQLungTM testing strategy test portfolio for lung cancer patients integrates the GeneStrat® ddPCR test, the GeneStrat NGS® test and the VeriStrat® test to support treatment decisions across all stages of lung cancer.
+Additionally, our blood-based IQLungTM test portfolio for lung cancer patients integrates the GeneStrat® ddPCR test, the GeneStrat NGS® test and the VeriStrat® test to support treatment decisions across all stages of lung cancer.